 Daft as a Brush Cancer Patient Care, Newcastle upon Tyne, is a voluntary group of 300 who work in the community and who are part of the journey to recovery when patients are going through a difficult and trying time, has been honoured with the Queen’s Award for Voluntary Service for 2016, the highest award a voluntary group can receive in the UK.

-Daft as a Brush Cancer Patient Care is one of 193 charities, social enterprises and voluntary groups to receive the prestigious award this year.
+We are one of 193 charities, social enterprises and voluntary groups to receive the prestigious award this year.
 The number of awards given to groups this year is slightly higher than last year, showing that the voluntary sector is thriving and full of innovative ideas to tackle community challenges.